grafana/tempo/docs/tempo/website/configuration/_index.md

         # Optional.
 The maximum amount of time to spend compacting a single tenant before moving to the next.
 Default is 5m.
         [max_time_per_tenant: <duration>]

+        # Optional.
+The time between compaction cycles.
+Default is 30s.
+        # Note: The default will be used if the value is set to 0.
+        [compaction_cycle: <duration>]
 ```

 ## Storage